jiansun/Neural_diffusion_distance/README.md

 Copy the 'Dataset' folder to the same directory of 'DiffusionMap', i.e., making sure that 'Dataset' and 'DiffusionMap' are in the same directory.

+Note that you can revise the training loss to per-row cosine similiarity to get diffusion distance capturing small objects / regions.
 ----
 Please follow "README.txt" in folder of "DiffusionMap" for training neural diffusion network.